Databasus vs Barman

 FeatureDatabasusBarman

-Target audienceIndividuals, teams, enterprisesDBAs, enterprises requiring PITR
+Target audienceIndividuals, teams, DBAs, enterprisesDBAs, enterprises

 Support of other DBs✅ PostgreSQL, MySQL, MariaDB, MongoDB❌ PostgreSQL only